QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in TGC's industry (Oil & Gas Operations), as there are 30 companies that have a relative strength at or above 80.

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
 TGC, which has a Debt/Equity ratio of 0.01%, passes this test.

 RETURN ON EQUITY: [FAIL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
-Although TGC exceeds the preferred level with shares outstanding of 61 million, the stock still passes the test.
+TGC currently has 8 million shares outstanding, which is favorable.

 INSIDER OWNERSHIP: [PASS]

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
 Insiders own 37.17% of TGC's stock.
 Management's representation is large enough and passes this test.

 Some institutional ownership is preferred, but there is no indication that a large number of institutions is too many.
 Institutions own 2.81% of TGC's stock.
 Because there is some institutional ownership present, TGC passes this test.